discoleo/R/Math/readme.md

 ### B. Class 2 Polynomials
 - Polynomial compositions, e.g. P[6] = P[2] o P[3] or P[6] = P[3] o P[2];
+ - for simple examples of basic compositions, see Polynomials.Derived.P6.R;
 - the coefficients of the components can show complex entanglements (see B.3);

 B.1.
 Polynomial of Order 4